clausreinke/typescript-tools/README.md

   See top of file for configuration options.

   In practice, you'll use `:TSSstarthere`, `:TSSend`, `:TSSreload`, `TSStype`, `TSSdef*`, as well as CTRL-X CTRL-O for insert mode completion.
+Sometimes, calling `:TSSshowErrors` directly can give enough error information for the current file -- eventually, you'll probably have to call `:TSSreload` to account for changes in dependencies.

   ```
   " echo symbol/type of item under cursor